chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 It is an error to return a ``sync`` or ``atomic`` by ``out`` intent.

 .. index::
-   single: functions;ref keyword
+   single: functions; ref keyword
    single: ref (return intent)
-   single: intents;ref (return intent)
+   single: intents; ref (return intent)
-   single: functions;lvalues
+   single: functions; lvalues
 .. _Ref_Return_Intent:

 The Ref Return Intent